Customized Course Review Rubrics: How to Take the Quality of Your Online Courses to the Next Level

 Upon completion of this seminar, you’ll be able to:

 - Create a customized rubric that can dramatically improve the quality and consistency of your online courses

 - Employ your rubric in your course reviews

 - Identify and recruit the stakeholders who should be involved in the creation of your in-house rubric

 - Make a big difference in the acceptance and use of your rubric by including faculty in the process

 - Use your rubric to satisfy the increased focus on the quality of online programs from regional accreditation associations

 - Utilize course reviews as a way improve your relationships with your online faculty

 Whether you’re a program director, department chair, dean or assistant/associate dean, provost or assistant/associate provost, or faculty—anyone involved in creating, teaching, or reviewing online courses—this online seminar is just what you need.

-Order today and learn who to involve in the planning, how to decide on the questions included, and the steps to creating a course review rubric that makes sense for your online programs.
+Purchase this seminar today and learn who to involve in the rubric planning, how to decide on the questions included, and the steps to creating a course review rubric that makes sense for your online programs.